LoopPerfect/buckaroo/README.md

 $ buck run :my-app
 ```

+## Why Buckaroo?

+Package managers like Yarn and Cargo have shown how productive developers can be when they can leverage an ecosystem of projects that are easily integrated together.
+Buckaroo fills this gap for C++.

+C++ has unique requirements, so Buckaroo is a highly sophisticated piece of software.

+Some features at a glance:

+ * Pull dependencies directly from GitHub, BitBucket, GitLab, hosted Git and HTTP
+ * Allows any build configuration (even on a package-by-package basis)
+ * Private and public dependencies to avoid "dependency hell"
+ * Multiple libraries per package

 ## Installation

 ### Portable (All Platforms)

-Buckaroo is shipped as a self-contained executable, so all you need to do is download the bundle from the [release page](https://github.com/LoopPerfect/buckaroo/releases).
+Buckaroo is shipped as a self-contained executable, so all you need to do is download the bundle from the [releases page](https://github.com/LoopPerfect/buckaroo/releases).

 For example: